-Homemade ventilator reveals China medical woesJanuary 31st, 2013 in Health /
+Homemade ventilator reveals China medical woesJanuary 31, 2013 in Medicine & Health / Health

 Her coarse hands gripping a blue plastic ventilator she pumped by hand for years to keep her injured son alive, Wang Lanqin sits by her child's bed.

 Wang and her husband Fu Minzu took turns for years pumping the device to help their son Fu Xuepeng breathe, as they could not afford the fees for him to be cared for in hospital after he was paralysed in a motorbike crash.